-Liberal Arts: English Option - Associate of Arts (AA)
+Liberal Arts: English Option

 Curriculum Code: 019E

 Why major in Liberal Arts: English Option?

 ECC's Liberal Arts: English Option provides students the opportunity to sharpen their critical thinking, reading, and writing skills by taking courses centered on different styles of writing and a variety of literature-based ones.
 Not just meant for those seeking future careers in education, this degree program option will prepare students for employment in a variety of fields.